vrcarpentier/FSND_Linux_Server/README.md

 	• sudo service ssh restart

 # Create an SSH key pair for grader using the ssh-keygen tool:
-	• sudo su - grader
+	• sudo su grader
+	• cd
 	• mkdir .ssh
+	• chmod 700 .ssh
+	• cd
 	• touch .ssh/authorized_keys
-	• nano .ssh/authorized_keys
-		Copy the public key generated into the lightsail notepad Then CTRL+SHIFT+V to paste into the terminal
-		CTRL X
-		Y
-		ENTER
-	• chmod 700 .ssh
-	• chmod 644 .ssh/authorized_keys
+	• chmod 600 .ssh/authorized_keys

-	• sudo service ssh restart
-		Now you can log in via ssh for your terminal (ssh -i ~/.ssh/udacity_key.rsa grader@107.23.78.87 -p 2200)
+	 Creating your key pair using the Amazon EC2 console:
+	 	• Open the Amazon EC2 console
+		• In the navigation pane, under NETWORK & SECURITY, choose Key Pairs
+		• Choose Create Key Pair.
+		• Enter a name for the new key pair in the Key pair name field of the Create Key Pair dialog box, and then choose Create.
+		• The private key file is automatically downloaded by your browser.
+The base file name is the name you specified as the name of your key pair, and the file name extension is .pem.
+Save the private key file in a safe place.

 # Configure the local timezone to UTC.